Ntsekees/Predilex/FORMAT.md

 ## English notes

-Additional notes in the English languages.
+Additional notes in the English language.

 ## English lemmas